anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: More often than not, anger is actually an indication of weakness rather than of strength.
+Quote: Imagination rules the world.

-By: Dalai Lama
+By: Napoleon